zhs007/natasha2/README.md

 Natasha will be certified by ``iTech``.

 Natasha include a lot of slots game algorithms, you can easily combine algorithms to get a new game, and you can easily add new algorithms.

+It will be used by millions of players.